 - Press X to Die: Except for boss levels, the restart key is the only thing that can kill you at all.

-- Public Domain Soundtrack: And how.
-The soundtrack consists entirely of old public domain jazz and blues songs.
+- Public Domain Soundtrack: The soundtrack consists entirely of old public domain jazz and blues songs.